nguyenpham/banksiagui-ios/README.md

 ## Add new chess engines
-You are welcome to add new engines to Banksia GUI for iOS.
-The conditions to add a new engine:
+You are welcome to add new chess engines to Banksia GUI for iOS.
+The conditions to add a new chess engine:
-- it is open source with free lincess (such as GPL/MIT, free or similar) or
+- it is open source with a free license (such as GPL/MIT, free or similar) or
 - you are the authors or
-- you got writen permission from authors
+- you got writen permission from its authors
 - it is written with C/C++ and can be compiled with C++17 compiler/libraries
 - it should be UCI protocol or you need to complete some extra work

 The integration process glancely as the following:
 - write a function to initiate chess.
 For example, the function stockfish_init
-- remove the main loop
+- remove the main loop of the app (no loop, no waiting for input)
-- Create a function to process UCI commands as strings
+- create a function to process UCI commands as input strings
-- Instead of printing out info, bestmoves to screen, call a function from BSG library
+- instead of printing out info, bestmoves... to the console, call a function from BSG library
-- Compile BSG with new engine code, solve all problems such as code folders, compiling/linking flags, conflicts between other engines’ code and the new one.
+- compile BSG with new engine code, solve all problems such as code paths, compiling/linking flags, conflicts between the new one and other engines’ code.
 For example, it may conflict if it uses some Fathom library code
-- Modify BSG code thus it knows there is a new engine and how to call
+- modify BSG code thus it knows there is a new engine and how to use it

-- Reduce compiling warnings
+- reduce compiling warnings

 You may see the code of some engines come with BSG as examples.